 The future lies just over those hills …

 Years ago, I dreamed I was riding across California’s golden hills in a 20-foot-tall Winnebago.
-The land was barren, stretching for miles beneath a deep, amethyst sky.
+The land was barren, stretching for miles beneath a deep amethyst sky.
 There were no roads or signs of life, except cows, which flew through the air as the callous driver of the Winnebago hit the occasional one or two.
 The Winnebago was so tall and bumbling along so fast that the driver couldn't dodge them, nor did he care to try.
 In the southern sky, electric strands of DNA descended from gathering clouds—pulsating ribbons of neon purple, azure and black.
 Needless to say, it was apocalyptic.

 I moved back to Davis, California—a small city located in the Sacramento Valley, 11 miles west of Sacramento—in August of 2017 at the age of 57, having lived in Southern California and, more recently, the Bay Area since 2002.
 I longed for deciduous trees, a small-town feel and that sense of belonging that comes from taking root in a place for a very long time, so I plotted my return.
 And although Davis is a bustling university town with London-style-double-decker buses, parents ferrying kids here and there and hordes of bicycles, it also has a quaint downtown, trees that reach across quiet streets and open space.

 Part of that space includes the Yolo Bypass—a 40-mile-long floodplain between Davis and Sacramento—which diverts water from the Sacramento River during flood season.
 Though throughout the year, it also provides a rich habitat for migratory birds and other wildlife while supporting agricultural crops, such as rice.
-Indeed, during late spring and summer, the rice fields stretch to the steps of Sacramento!
+Indeed, during late spring and summer, the rice fields appear to stretch to the steps of downtown Sacramento!

 Napa and Sonoma county fires

 I expected the area to be mostly unchanged.
 But in October, when fires erupted in California’s Wine Country, I sensed things would be different.
-Davis, in fact, lies 35 miles east, as the crow flies, from Napa and Sonoma Counties, where the October 2017, Northern California wildfires destroyed lives and property.
+Davis, in fact, lies 35 miles east, as the crow flies, from Napa and Sonoma Counties, where October 2017, Northern California wildfires destroyed lives and property.
 Soon after the fires started, I watched as reddish-brown plumes of smoke billowed from behind the Vaca Mountains, which form a natural boundary between Davis and the Napa Region.
 And from what I had read in the news, I could only imagine the horror on the other side.